 For online sales of tickets and merchandise, this web site gathers/stores the minimum information from the customer which is required for a credit card transaction.
 We never see your credit card information as this is processed on the payment gateway (PayPal for Europe and SquareUp for US transactions).
 This information is only ever used for your purchase and is stored on our UK servers.
 It is not passed on to other parties.
 Apart from the newsletter sign up, all forms have a slider allowing you to also opt-in to our email newsletter which will allow us to send you occasional emails with news on upcoming race events and the occasional competition or special offer.
 You will not be contacted by us if you chose to opt-out or unsubscribe at any time by clicking on the link at the bottom of the newsletter.

 Sat 08 - Sun 09, Jul

 Fri 18 - Sun 20, Aug

 The AquaX platforms offers two categories of racing - Enduro and Sprint.

 Enduro is geared towards the 2 -3 seater watercraft, where racing takes place on large tracks of up to 2m in length and each race lasts for approximately 30 -40mins.
 The category is then divided by rider skill and experience into Pro and Amateur.
-In some regions Pro and Am will be combined to form a Pro/Am class if there is sufficient racers to split the class, when this happens the Am rules are followed.
+In some regions Pro and Am will be combined to form a Pro/Am class if there is insufficient racers to split the class, when this happens the Amateur technical rules apply.

 The purpose of the Amateur category is to provide an accessible and affordable racing platform to encourage recreational riders to take part in organised competition.
 It also acts as a proving ground for those wishing to advance to the Pro level but don't have quite enough experience to make the jump up to Pro.